-- When you’re stressed or nervous, your body releases adrenaline, and this can make its way to your little one, prompting a mini-surge in energy.
+- When you’re stressed or nervous, your body releases adrenaline, and this can make its way to your little one, prompting a mini-surge in energy, causing quickening.

 - Likewise, if you have a snack or drink caffeine, the boost in blood sugar can give your baby a similar rush.

-- Actions like gently tapping on the belly, or sounds, like your partner’s voice, can also provoke a response, although this usually occurs later in your pregnancy.
+- Actions like gently tapping on the belly, or sounds, like your partner’s voice, can also provoke a response with quickening, although this usually occurs later in your pregnancy.

 Why is baby movement called quickening?